Enjoy reading this post! If you would like assistance installing your automatic gate, please contact us.

 - Average Total Cost

-The motor and the system used to open and close the gate are crucial components of the overall cost.
+The motor and the access gate system used to open and close the gate are crucial components of the overall cost.

 - Gate Openers: The cost of the opener itself can range from $500 to $3,500 or more, depending on the brand, power (for heavy or light gates), and features.